Skip to main content

 Key prefixes and environments

 Your API key prefix tells you which environment it belongs to.
-The platform enforces this — you cannot accidentally use a sandbox key against production or vice versa.
+The platform enforces this.
+You cannot accidentally use a sandbox key against production or vice versa.
+Using the wrong key for an environment returns a 403 ENVIRONMENT_MISMATCH error immediately.
+See Error Reference for details.

 Code examples